 One glimmer of economic light may be tourism, up 5 per cent in the first quarter.
 The popular holiday resort of the Canary Islands was one of a handful of regions to register a drop in unemployment recently.
-The tourist increase is totally due to foreigners, whose numbers were up 13.5 per cent.
+The tourist increase is totally down to foreigners - numbers were up 13.5 per cent.